Internal communications are a huge part of today’s workplace.

 Also, be sure that employees understand how you’re using the insights you gain from them to improve things in their workplace.

 Myth 15: Mobile apps are transforming internal communications

 It’s true that there are new applications that enable your internal teams to speak to one another.

 Take a look at platforms like Whatsapp, which enables private, encrypted chatting, or the chat function that many conferencing services have enabled.

-That being said, the basics of internal communication – sharing information across the organization for the purposes of enabling company success – isn’t changing.
+The basics of internal communication is to share information across the organization for the purposes of enabling company success.
+This concept isn’t changing.
 Some tactics might evolve, but company leaders need to keep their primary internal communications strategy at the forefront of any innovations or new technologies.

 Myth 16: Internal communications don’t affect the bottom line